ucsf-wynton/wynton-website-hpc/docs/hpc/howto/python.md

 ### 2. Installing to a virtual environment (aka "virtualenv")

 <div class="alert alert-info" role="alert" markdown="1">
-Virtual environment are not used just on computer clusters - many Python users and developers choose to use virtual environment on their local computers whenever they work in Python.
+Virtual environments are not used just on computer clusters - many Python users and developers choose to use virtual environment on their local computers whenever they work in Python.
 </div>

 An alternative to install globally to your home directory, is to install to a local folder using a, so called, Python _virtual environment_.
 A virtual environment is a self-contained folder that contains the Python executable and any Python packages you install.
-When you _activate_ a virtual environment, environment variables like `PATH` is updated such that you will use the Python executable and the packages in the virtual environment and not the globally installed ones.
+When you _activate_ a virtual environment, environment variables like `PATH` are updated such that you will use the Python executable and the packages in the virtual environment and not the globally installed ones.

 Below is an example on how to set up a virtual environment and install the [pandas](https://pandas.pydata.org/docs/) package and all of its dependencies into it.